Definition of Accrued Payroll

-Accrued payroll would be wages, salaries, commissions, bonuses, and the related payroll taxes and benefits that have been earned by a company's employees, but have not yet been paid or recorded in the company's accounts.
+Accrued payroll includes wages, salaries, commissions, bonuses, and other payroll related expenses that have been earned by a company's employees, but have not yet been paid or recorded in the company's general ledger accounts.

 Let's assume that a retailer's hourly-paid employees are paid each Friday for the hours they worked during the previous week.
 Let's also assume that as of December 31, the hours worked from December 27 through December 31 will be part of the payroll that will be processed in early January and paid to the employees on Friday, January 8.
 The amount of the wages for the five days of December 27 through December 31 are calculated to be $5,000.
 In addition, the retailer incurred payroll taxes and fringe benefits amounting to $1,000.
 Therefore, the total amount of accrued payroll is $6,000.

 Under the accrual basis of accounting, the retailer must report the $6,500 of accrued payroll as: